 As the name suggests a touch up is when the smash repairer literally touches up the damaged area only.
 Protective finishing clear coats are usually not applied either.
 With very small scratch repairs this process is usually good enough.
 However, with the majority of car painting a touch-up job is not recommended as it will leave a dark noticeable mark over the damaged area that will likely fade in the harsh Australian sun within 6 to 12 months.

-S.M.A.R.T repairs stand for Small to Medium Area Repair Technologies repair.
-They are meant for damages that can be repaired efficiently without needing conventional panel beating methods.
+Small to Medium Area Repair Technologies are meant for damages that can be repaired efficiently without needing conventional panel beating methods.
 In the case of scratch repairs, this usually means isolating the painting and blending to a small repair area in order to save time and costs.